dscalzi/SkyChanger/README.md

 * Allow players to change the color of their personal sky.
 * Change the sky color for specific players.
+* Change the sky color for a specific world.
 * Change the sky color for everyone online.
-* Freeze/Unfreeze yourself, others, or everyone online.
+* Freeze/Unfreeze yourself, others, a world, or everyone online.
 * Configurable limits to the range of packets that can be sent.
 * Usage messages tailored to specific users based on permission level.
 * Multilanguage support.